-Over the past couple of months, I’ve wanted to run away from home and find a nice quiet place to hermitize myself from the “out of controllness” of life, the “unknowness,” and the frustration over the lack of clear direction.
+It’s not uncommon to have seasons of life where we want to run away from home and find a nice quiet place to hermitize and escape from the “out of controllness” of life, the “unknowness,” and the frustration over the lack of clear direction.

 Ever felt that way?